 You may be permitted to exit the vehicle to check around the vehicle during backing exercises.
-When entering/exiting the vehicle, you must set your parking brake, place the vehicle in neutral, and safely exit/enter by facing the vehicle and maintaining three (3) points of contact at all times (when entering/exiting a bus, face forward and maintain a firm grasp on the handrail).
+When exiting or entering the vehicle, you must set your parking brake, place the vehicle in neutral; and safely exit/enter a TRUCK facing the vehicle while maintaining three points of contact.
+When exiting a bus, face forward and maintain a firm grasp on handrails, at all times.